Update:

 Read the NorthWestern Case Study to learn more.

 Since 2006 Google has integrated many improvements like chat services, calendaring, blog integration, Documents (Word Processing, Spreadsheets and Presentation applications - all with built in sharing and publishing features), personal home pages (Sites), Admin Console additions and expanded each users account storage to over 6GB.
+On March 31st, 2008 it was announced that Google Documents will now have 'offline' options for use when you are not connected to the internet.

 Back in April, 2006 Gmail for Domains offered superior email features, services and storage capacity at no cost.
 Google Apps now offers a collection of integrated services and applications that rivals if not exceeds all other packages on the market at no cost.
 We are proposing that implementation of the program could lead to great educational and collaborative opportunities here at BBA.
 While the focus of our proposal is on the benefits to the educational community here, the cost savings enjoyed year to year could potentially be pooled into bandwidth upgrades, expansion of wireless access services and free up valuable IT Deprtment time currently used to maintain in-house services.